-Our Texas-based mobile petting farm has visited many schools, churches, company picnics, grand openings, nursing homes, and birthday parties!
+Our Michigan-based mobile petting farm has visited many schools, churches, company picnics, grand openings, nursing homes, and birthday parties!

 My name is Debbie Praschan.
-I own and operate Red Gate Zoo in Van Alstyne, Texas.
+I own and operate Red Gate Zoo in Caro, Michigan.

 We are not currently open to the public.
 Some of our animals, including Hummer the Camel, are available for hire for private events.
 Hummer graduated from a Camel Training Clinic held at Lightning Ranch in Pipe Creek, Texas, so he is now available to give rides.
 We also raise African Pygmy Hedgehogs and sell them as pets.